ibm-cloud-docs/codeengine/configmap-secret.md

     ```
     {: pre}

-11. Resubmit the jobrun again and specify to use the `myliteralsecret` secret for this job run.
+11. Resubmit the job run again and specify to use the `myliteralsecret` secret for this job run.

     ```
     ibmcloud ce jobrun resubmit  --jobrun myjobrun2  --name myjobrun2resubmit-b --env-from-secret myliteralsecret
     ```
     {: pre}

-12. Display the logs of the `myjobrun2resubmit-b` jobrun.
-This time, the job log display `Hello My new literal secret!!` which is the value in the updated `mysecret-fromlit` secret.
-You can use the `jobrun get` command to  display the details of the jobrun including the running instances of the jobrun.
-Display the logs for any running instance of the jobrun.
+12. Display the logs of the `myjobrun2resubmit-b` job run.
+This time, the job log displays `Hello My new literal secret!!` which is the value in the updated `mysecret-fromlit` secret.
+You can use the `jobrun get` command to  display the details of the job run, including the running instances of the job run.
+Display the logs for any running instance of the job run.

     ```
     ibmcloud ce jobrun logs --instance myjobrun2resubmit-b-5-0